CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 The Kubernetes YAML files deploying CA Microgateway are located in the folder [/samples/platforms/kubernetes/](../../../samples/platforms/kubernetes/)

-## 1. FIRST, ACCEPT THE LICENCE OF THE MICROGATEWAY
+## 1. First, accept the licence of the microgateway
 Open [config.yml](../../../samples/platforms/kubernetes/config.yml) and set `ACCEPT_LICENSE` value to `true`:
 ```
 ACCEPT_LICENSE: "true"